color-js/color.js/docs/color-difference.md

 color3.deltaE76(color4);
 ```

-However, because Lab turned out to not be as perceptually uniform as it was once thought, the algorithm was revised in 1984 (CMC), 1994, and lastly, 2000, with the most accurate and most complicated DeltaE algorithm to date.
+However, because Lab turned out to not be as perceptually uniform as it was once thought, the algorithm was revised in 1984 (CMC), 1994, and lastly, 2000, with the most accurate and most complicated Lab-based DeltaE algorithm to date.

+Instead of handling the remaining perceptual non-uniformities of Lab in the color difference equation,
+another option is to use a better color model and perform a simpler color difference calculation in that space.

+Examples include DeltaEJz (which uses JzCzhz) and deltaEITP (which uses ICtCp).
+An additional benefit of these two color difference formulae is that, unlike Lab which is mostly tested with medium to low chroma, reflective surface colors, JzCzhz and ICtCp are designed to be used with lght-emitting devices (screens), high chroma colors often found in Wide Gamut content, and a much larger range of luminances as found in High Dynamic Range content.

-Color.js supports all DeltaE algorithms except DeltaE 94.
-Each deltaE algorithm comes with its own method (e.g. `color1.deltaECMC(color2)`),
+Color.js supports all the DeltaE algorithms mentioned above except DeltaE 94.
+Each DeltaE algorithm comes with its own method (e.g. `color1.deltaECMC(color2)`),
 as well as a parameterized syntax (e.g. `color1.deltaE(color2, "CMC")`) which falls back to DeltaE 76 when the requested algorithm is not available, or the second argument is missing.

-Note: If you are not using the Color.js bundle that includes everything, you will need to import the modules for DeltaE CMC and DeltaE 2000 manually.
+Note: If you are not using the Color.js bundle that includes everything, you will need to import the modules for DeltaE CMC, DeltaE 2000, DeltaEJz and DeltaEITP manually.
 DeltaE 76 is supported in the core Color.js.

 ```js
 // These are not needed if you're just using the bundle